New Jersey's Privacy Law Explained: What Businesses Need to Know

 Otherwise known as data mapping, this process will give you the information you need to conduct a gap analysis—revealing where your organization’s data processing activities stand in relation to the provisions outlined in New Jersey’s privacy law.

-Data mapping isn’t explicitly required by SB 332 (or any other modern privacy law, except in a limited capacity by GDPR).
+Data mapping isn’t explicitly required by New Jersey's privacy law (or any other modern privacy law, except in a limited capacity by GDPR).
 However, it’s still a foundational step in understanding how your company collects, stores, and processes consumer data.

 A comprehensive data inventory will include: